durinwinter/RYNQ/README.md

 high bandwidth IO
 low latency control

-The primary purpose of RYNQ is to provide similar durability As PYNQ but using Rust instead to enable highly productive development of hardware Accelerated mission critical systems.
+The primary purpose of RYNQ is to provide similar useability As PYNQ but using Rust instead to enable highly productive development of hardware Accelerated mission critical systems.